Sky Cinema

 Sky Cinema is a British subscription film service owned by Sky Group (a division of Comcast).
-In the United Kingdom, Sky Cinema channels currently broadcast on the Sky satellite and Virgin Media cable platforms, and in addition Sky Cinema on demand content are available through these as well as via Now TV, BT TV and TalkTalk TV.
+In the United Kingdom, Sky Cinema channels currently broadcast on the Sky satellite and Virgin Media cable platforms, and in addition Sky Cinema on demand content are available through these as well as via Now, EE TV and TalkTalk TV.

 In 2016, Sky rebranded its television film channel operations under one single branding on 8 July, the channels in the United Kingdom and Ireland were rebranded from Sky Movies to Sky Cinema; on 22 September in Germany and Austria, the Sky Cinema brand (originally used for the flagship network) was extended to the German channels in the group formerly known as Sky Film; the Italian Sky Cinema channels followed suit on 5 November by adopting the brand packages introduced in the United Kingdom and Ireland earlier.

+Output includes movie premieres from Universal Pictures, Sony Pictures, Paramount Pictures and Warner Bros.
+Pictures, and Sky original films.

 History

-1989–1998: Early years
+1989–1998: early years

-Launched on 5 February 1989, Sky Movies was originally a single service as part of Sky's original four-channel package – alongside Sky News, Eurosport and Sky Channel (which later became Sky One) – on the Astra 1A satellite system, with the first film shown on the channel at 6.00pm was 1987's Project X. Before launch, Sky signed first-run deals with 20th Century Fox, Paramount, Warner Bros.
-Entertainment, Columbia, Orion and Buena Vista Distribution Company (which included Touchstone and Disney).
+Launched at 6 pm on 5 February 1989, Sky Movies was originally a single service as part of Sky's original four-channel package – alongside Sky News, Eurosport and Sky Channel (which later became Sky One) – on the Astra 1b satellite system,.
+The first film shown on the channel was Project X. Before launch, Sky signed first-run deals with 20th Century Fox, Paramount Pictures, Warner Bros., Columbia Pictures, Orion Pictures and Buena Vista Distribution Company, Inc. (which included Touchstone Pictures and Disney).
 One year after it began broadcasts, it became the first Sky channel to scramble its signal, using a encryption system called VideoCrypt.
 Anyone attempting to view it without a decoder and smart card could only see a scrambled picture.

 On 2 November 1990, Sky Television merged with rival British Satellite Broadcasting, acquiring The Movie Channel.
-With the launch of the second Astra satellite (1B) was added to the Sky package on 15 April 1991 and the first film shown was 1989's Indiana Jones and the Last Crusade.
+With the launch of the second SES Astra satellite (1B) was added to the Sky package on 15 April 1991 and the first film shown was 1989's Indiana Jones and the Last Crusade.
 From the relaunch of the channel under BSkyB, this ident was made by Pacific Data Images and heavily based on NBC's movie opening used from 1987 to 1993.
 Similarly, Sky Movies was made available to viewers on BSB's old satellite on 8 April earlier that year replaces its music channel, The Power Station.
 Also in the same year (6 May), Sky Movies and The Movie Channel started broadcasting for 24 hours per day – which previously they had been on air from early afternoon until the early hours of the next morning.
-In addition of these slots for 6.00pm, 8.00pm and 10.00pm, Sky Movies had several different film genres were used every evening such as:
+In addition of these slots for 6.00 pm, 8.00 pm and 10.00 pm, Sky Movies had several different film genres were used every evening such as: